Associate Teaching Professor of Linguistics at UC San Diego

 - “Here are the things which you’ll need to work on in the next few months to get back on track”

-- “These are hard-and-fast due dates, but this stuff has more flex”
+- “These here are hard-and-fast due dates, but this stuff has more flex”

-- “Let’s make a new plan to help you graduate and get on your way”
+- “Let’s make a new plan to help you graduate and move forward on your path”

 - Follow the student’s lead in discussing this situation in